nyfine99/mckelveyschofield/README.md

 ### Implementation of Mathematical Theory
 - **Voter choice** in 2D Euclidean and Manhattan geometries
-- **Winset computation** - finding the set of policies that can defeat incumbents
+- **Winset computation** - finding the set of policies that can defeat a given incumbent
 - **McKelvey-Schofield pathfinding** - strategic policy transition sequences for the agenda setter
 - **Electoral strategy optimization** in a ranked-choice voting system

 ### Advanced Visualizations
 - **Round-by-round animations** of individual voter distribution in ranked-choice elections
 - **Sankey diagrams** for ranked-choice voting flows
-- **Policy space heatmaps** to show the ability of newcomer policies to defeat incumbents
+- **Policy space heatmaps** to show the expected effects of introducing new policies
 - **Path trajectory plots and animations** showing strategic policy transitions for an agenda setter

 ## Quick Start

+See `QUICK_START.md` for more thorough directions.

 ### Prerequisites
 - Python 3.8+